cbuchner1/ccminer/README.txt

                           keccak      use to mine Maxcoin
                           lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin
+                          lyra2       use to mine CryptoCoin
-                          lyra2       use to mine Vertcoin
+                          lyra2v2     use to mine Vertcoin
+                          lyra2z      use to mine Zerocoin (XZC)
                           mjollnir    use to mine Mjollnircoin
                           myr-gr      use to mine Myriad-Groest
                           neoscrypt   use to mine FeatherCoin